-"How do you explain the fact, Mr. Patton," queried Mr. Glasgow, "that you acquired principally through Geo.
-Huff, such an enormous amount of ered, and these enraged women are anxiously awaiting the appearance of the agent and propose to give him a reception which he will not soon forson were."
-"And Mr. Cassatt?"
+"How do you explain the fact, Mr. "How do you explain the fact, Mr. Patwn." queried Mr. Glasgow. "that you acquired principally through Geo.
+F. Huff, such an enormous amount of track?" stock?

-Mr. Patton said he was born in west-Ar.
-Patton said he was born in west-ern Pennsylvania and had had been a life long friend of Col. Huff.
-"Friend-ship," he said, "goes a good ways.
-These stocks were not given me for any favors I might be able to do the coal company.
-FORECAST TILL 6 P. M. THURSDAY.
+Mr. Patton said he was born in westand Parton said he was born in weit-ern Pennsylvania and had had been a life long friend of Col. Huff.
+"Friend-ship," he said. "goes a good ways.
+These stocks were not given me for any favors I might be able to do the companies".